louisdtt/CV-face-scrapper/README.md

 - Run `python face_scrapper.py` , it will extract every faces to a `faces` folder

 - If you have issues with the wheel run : `pip install --upgrade pip setuptools wheel`
+# Warning
+- Works fine on linux, seems to have obscure issues on windows